MiroHibler/RaphBoard/README.md

 ## Want to contribute?

-All changes in code must go to `./source` directory. `jquery.raphboard.js` is a generated file!
+All changes in code must go to `source` directory. `jquery.raphboard.js` is a generated file!

 After adding your changes, execute `grunt dist`, the minified version will be created, commit and you are ready to make a pull request!